breyerjs/Automatic_Author_Identification/README.md

 	1. User Enters Information:
 		In order to run this program, the user must enter a filepath.
-In the filepath, there must be one folder per known authors.
+In the filepath, there must be one folder per known author.
 Each folder must contain some number of novels by that author.
 There must also be a file named "Test", which will house the novels to be evaluated.
 These need not all be written by the same author, but they should each be written by one of the known authors.